 SOMETHING OF VALUE

-This is my Bicentennial effort.
+This my Bicentennial effort.
 Inspired by love and concern.
 Love means never having to sing "I Still Call Australia Home".

 KATIE AND THE DREAMTIME LAND